Home

 Why the Difference in Opinion?

 Sometimes we become emotionally attached to our toys.
 After all, we invest time and money in our hobby.
 We have a right to enjoy what we worked for.
-Sometimes this colors our opinion.
+Sometimes the attachment or emotions greatly affect our opinions.

 I loved the large digital readout.
 The receiver sounded great.
-People gave me glowing reports; the transmitted audio sounded wonderful.
-Then the second or third day came along.
+People gave me glowing reports; they all said the transmitted audio sounded wonderful.
+Then the second or third day came along.....

-After a few days of SSB ragchews and barefoot CW contacts I finally listened to some weak DX.
-My local noise floor is way down near S1, even on 160 meters.
-I heard a weak but easily readable signal in the area where DX normally hangs out, and I was shocked to hear it was VE1ZZ.
+After a few days of SSB ragchews and barefoot CW contacts I finally listened for some weak CW DX.
+My local noise floor is way down near S1, even on 160 meters, so DXing should be a real pleasure with such a fancy radio.
+I heard a weak but easily readable signal in the area where DX normally hangs out, i expected it to be European DX.
+I was shocked to hear it was VE1ZZ.
 I wondered why Jack was only S-3 instead of his normal S-9 + signal.
-Then I tuned up the band a little bit, and there was Jack again but this time his normal S-9 signal strength.
-Puzzled by this, I did my customary crosscheck of using a totally different type of radio to look for the same spurious signal.
-Was I surprised when the second weak signal from Jack wasn't there at all on my old IC-751A!
+I tuned up the band a little higher in frequency, and there was Jack VE1ZZ again but this time his normal S-9 signal strength!
+Puzzled by this and wondering of Jack had a problem, I did my customary crosscheck.
+I used a totally different type of radio to look for the same spurious signal.
+The second weak signal from Jack wasn't there at all on my old IC-751A!
+It wasn't there on an old R4C Drake either.
+Obviously the new expensive receiver had some spurious responses, even on a signal from a few thousand miles away!

-Then I tried transmitting on my big amplifier.
+I tried transmitting using that rig with my full-power amplifier.
 It was a single 8877 with 4000 volts on the anode.
 This required reducing the power output of my 150 watt radio to about 50 watts.
 I reduced the power, loaded up, and was all set to transmit.
 As soon as I touched the key the amplifier tripped right off.
 It gave me a "grid current overload" fault.
 How could that be?
 I loaded up to only 25mA of grid current.

 I advanced the loading control on the amplifier and hit the key again.
 Now the amplifier dumped because of an SWR fault.

-Out to the shop I went, new radio in hand.
+Out to the shop I went, new radio in my arms.
 I quickly discovered the receiver would actually hear signals on an unselected VFO when the unselected VFO and active VFO were close in frequency!
-While the spurious response was 50 or more dB down (depending on VFO spacing), it was enough to cause spurious signal responses on a VE1 a few thousand miles away on 160 meters!
+While this spurious response was 50 or more dB down (depending on VFO spacing), it was enough to cause spurious signal responses on a VE1 a few thousand miles away on 160 meters!
 This was not good.
 Making matters even worse, the transmitter had the same spurious response.
-I could generate, with the right VFO spacing, spurious signals spaced at the VFO separation and on both VFO frequencies.
+I could generate, with the right VFO spacing, weak spurious signals spaced at the VFO separation of and also on both VFO frequencies.

-Then I looked at the transmitter power and my life suddenly got worse.
+I looked at the transmitter power and my mood suddenly worsened.
 I discovered the transmitter, on a good peak detecting meter I used for pulsed transmitter measurements, had a leading edge power spike of 250 watts or more!
 Worse yet it had this same power spike when the power control was reduced to 50 watts.
 No wonder it was tripping the very fast fault detection circuits in my amplifier.

-A call to the manufacturer revealed they knew about these issues.
+A call to the manufacturer revealed they actually knew about these issues.
 They said I was stuck with the power spike, but the receiver and transmitter spurious responses were caused by leakage through a solid state switch that selected or deselected the unused VCO's.
-They could cure by making a modification that turned off the unused VCO's (the front panel calls them VFO's) if I was willing to give up QSK.
+They could cure the spurious signal problems by making a factory modification to completely turn off unused VCO's (the front panel calls them VFO's) if I was willing to give up QSK operation.

 Why didn't others notice the problems?